Chiara Mingarelli: Research

 Mingarelli is a gravitational wave astrophysicist attempting to understand the merging of supermassive black holes.
 Mingarelli predicts the nanohertz gravitational wave signatures of such mergers.
 She will measure them using pulsar timing arrays, which can characterise the cosmic merger history of binary black hole systems.
 The systems emit nanohertz gravitational waves.
 After completing her PhD, Mingarelli was awarded a European Union Marie Curie International Fellowship, which she brought to the California Institute of Technology.
 There she continued to work on gravitational waves.
-At Caltech she taught students in the Gravitational Wave Astrophysics school about Pulsar Timing Arrays.
 Mingarelli spent the return phase of the Marie Curie Fellowship at the Max Planck Institute for Radio Astronomy.
 She is regularly an invited speaker at scientific conferences.

 Public engagements

 Mingarelli appeared on Stargazing Live in 2012.
 She was featured on the BBC Radio Cambridgeshire show The Naked Scientists.
 In 2013 the Royal Astronomical Society selected Mingarelli as a Voice of the Future, and she attended an interview session at the House of Commons.
 She regularly appears on science themed podcasts and video series.
 She has been involved with Amy Poehler's Smart Girls, as a blogger and interviewee.
-After the first detection of gravitational waves, Mingarelli was featured in The New York Times.
-She has contributed to popular science journals, including Scientific American, Nautilus, The Wall Street Journal, Gizmodo, Wired and the New Scientist.
+She has contributed to popular science journals, including Scientific American, Nautilus Quarterly, and the New Scientist.
 Mingarelli maintains a social media presence on sites such as Twitter, where she is an advocate for "science, coffee and girl power".